 While resigning may seems as if it presents the opportunity to finally give that headteacher you’ve disagreed with over the years a piece of your mind, the resignation letter is absolutely not the place to do it.

 Bowen recommends remaining professional: “It is important to remembering to handle yourself professionally throughout the resignation process and after.
 For example, this is unlikely to be the best time to start airing a range of historical grievances.”

 Instead, ask for an exit interview, and express any serious concerns you have in a professional and calm way.

 What should be in a resignation letter?

-"You would usually thank the school for the support that you have been given in your time there and you may wish to name people that have been particularly helpful to you.
+“You would usually thank the school for the support that you have been given in your time there and you may wish to name people who have been particularly helpful to you.
 It is polite to say what post you are going to, and to wish the headteacher and the school well for the future.”

 Example resignation letter

 Here is an example resignation letter by forum contributor Theo Griff:

 Resignation from post of teacher at Grungy Green School